-Cold Marinated Asparagus in a sesame vinaigrette is fresh and flavorful and takes less than 30 minutes to make with a only a handful of ingredients.
+Cold marinated asparagus in a sesame vinaigrette is fresh and flavorful and takes less than 30 minutes to make with a only a handful of ingredients.
 The Asian-inspired dressing complements the asparagus without overpowering it.

 Prep Time5 minutesmins